 Even better agricultural tyre maintenance

-This year, our new AG heat pads for crown repairs in agricultural tyres have proved a game changer for our customers operating in this sector.
+Our AG heat pads for crown repairs in agricultural tyres have proved a game changer for operators in this sector.

 These new lug filler heat pads compliment the original Monaflex AGRI system and together with the tips below will equip you to tackle the demands of the season ahead.